steadybit/docs-public/content/getting-started/20-install-onprem.md

 ---
 title: "Install On-Prem Platform"
 ---

 This guide helps you with the initial installation and deployment of our steadybit platform On-Premise.
-It is explicitly of use for environments where it is not yet possible to take advantage of our Software as a Service (SaaS) platform and the need to host our platform yourself.
+It is explicitly of use for spaces where it is not yet possible to take advantage of our Software as a Service (SaaS) platform and the need to host our platform yourself.
 After completing this getting started, continue by [setting up steadybit](10-set-up-platform-agents)

->If you are interested in using our SaaS platform, [let us know](https://www.steadybit.com/request-demo) and continue directly with the getting started of how to [set up the platform](10-set-up-platform-agents).
+> If you are interested in using our SaaS platform, [let us know](https://www.steadybit.com/request-demo) and continue directly with the getting started of how to [set up the platform](10-set-up-platform-agents).

-Installing and deploying the steadybit platform in your environment is simple:
+Installing and deploying the steadybit platform on your servers is simple:

 - [Step 0 - Check Prerequisites](#step-0---check-prerequisites)
 - [Step 1 - Get your key](#step-1---get-your-keys)